bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

     cartesian.1.line  -4 0 4 0 \
                     -5 0 5 0

-The 'cartesian-yplot; is similar to 'cartesian-dot', in that it generates a series of dots.
+The 'cartesian.1.yplot; is similar to 'cartesian.1.dot', in that it generates a series of dots.
 Only the x-coordinates of plotted points are provided, and the y-coordinates of each point is calculated by the supplied function, which must be provided by the "f" member of the